rbawden/diabla-chat-interface/README.md

 ## Setup and configuration

+To run the chat application, install the requirements, navigate to `chat-app/` and run:

 `python chat.py`

-The chat application will be available on `http://localhost:5000` in a browser.
+By default, the chat application will be available on `http://localhost:5000` in a browser.

-TODO - how to configure to your MT models...
+A certain number of options will have to be configured for the application to run on your machine (paths to models, scripts, languages and addresses).
+These can be found in the following files:

+- `chat-app/app/settings.py` - contains the list of scenarios (and the text that will be displayed in both languages)
+- `chat-app/app/config.py` - contains paths to MT models, tools for translation, folder paths to store logs of the registered users and completed dialogues.

+To set up for new MT models:

+-

 ## Example usage